ASUCICREPO/NACRN/README.md

 > npm run dev
 ```

+Allow Webpack to compile.
+If this happens successfully, the Node terminal window should display all the project files as green and labeled as "[emitted]"

 ## Files/Folders Structure
 Here is a brief explanation of the template folder structure and some of its main files usage: